pers2022/cnp/README.md

 **overly simplified summary**
 - sensed danger in Hong Kong
 - got an email address from the Embassy of Ukraine in Warsaw for volunteering attempt.
 No response
-- Sought asylum in Lithuania.
+- sought asylum in Lithuania.
 Sensed the presence of the persecutors in both Poland and Lithuania
-- Started out with the best intentions.
+- started out with the best intentions.
 Faced with endless organised harassment, insults, health damages
-- Wanted to appeal against the decision because the document contained unacceptable non-sense
+- wanted to appeal against the decision because the document contained unacceptable non-sense
-- Left when realised that even the appeal was fake
+- left when realised that even the appeal was fake
-- Trapped at Riga International Airport, got robbed before allowed to leave
+- trapped at Riga International Airport, got robbed before allowed to leave
-- Sought asylum in the UK
+- sought asylum in the UK
-- Faced with further organised harassment, insults, health damages.
+- faced with further organised harassment, insults, health damages.
 And also organised assualts and false accusation.
 Got a warning from the Hertfordshire Police
-- Continue till this day
+- continue till this day